guybedford/js-components/README.md

 * Start functions are not currently supported
 * Nested component binaries are not currently supported
+* The `postReturn` hook is yet to be implemented, and a hard-coded free function reference is still used for now (pending upstream updates).

 The polyfill implementation supports only a portion of the serialization constructs currently, but it is so far enough to run quite detailed examples.